Hope changes everything.

 In January 2015, we decided it was time to transition to supporting the efforts at Family Bethlehem, a home for orphaned and vulnerable children.
 For the past 23 years, they have worked to bring hope to children whose families are in crises or have fallen apart.

-Later in 2015, we had an opportunity to partner with Emmanuel Training Center in Kinshasa, focusing efforts on orphan prevention.
+Later in 2015, we had an opportunity to begin a new initiative focusing on orphan prevention.
 We sponsor young women and mothers in the One Thread Project, providing job skills and business training as a way out of extreme poverty.

 We are honored and humbled by working with the Congolese people and continue to be grateful for God’s guidance as He directs us.
 Those who partner with us in DRC inspire and encourage us daily.
 We are excited what the future holds as we come alongside the incredible Congolese people as they serve the vulnerable children and families in their midst.